-The 6 best Mint alternatives to replace the budgeting app that shut down
+The 5 best Mint alternatives to replace the budgeting app that shut down - Engadget

 A beautifully designed and reasonably priced app with lots of features in development — including Android and web apps.

 Copilot Money might be the best-looking budgeting app I tested.
 It also has the distinction of being exclusive to iOS and Macs — at least for now.
-Andres Ugarte, the company’s CEO, has publicly promised that Android and web apps are coming in 2024 (more likely the second half of the year, Ugarte tells me).
-But until it follows through, I can’t recommend Copilot for most people with so many good competitors out there.
+Andres Ugarte, the company's CEO, has publicly promised that Android and web apps are coming soon.
+But until it follows through, I can't recommend Copilot for most people with so many good competitors out there.

 Copilot Money for Web and Android!